kso512/install-check_mk-agent/README.md

 ## Requirements

+Requirements on host that executes role:
+- groupadd
+- groupdel
+- groupmod

+Requirements on host that executes role with APT:
+- python-apt (python 2)
+- python3-apt (python 3)
+- aptitude (before 2.4)

+Requirements on host that executes role with YUM:
+- yum

 If the server is Windows and has a firewall enabled, it may need to be altered to allow incoming packets on TCP port 6556.

 ## Role Variables